jeplb/mahoraga-codec/README.md

 A DNA data-storage codec in pure python.
 Short strands (126 nt by default), soft-decision inner decode (LDPC + OSD with CRC gating), outer Reed-Solomon over GF(2^16) for the file layer, optional turbo feedback on the noisy channel.
 Everything here is readable, everything is reproducible, and every number in the accompanying paper ties back to a JSON file under `data/`.

+## Performance note

+This is a reference implementation written for clarity rather than speed.
+Expect seconds to minutes per oligo for HMM forward-backward and OSD decoding on a single CPU core.
+The benchmarks in `data/` were produced with an optimised implementation.
+The Python code here reproduces the same output on the same inputs but runs approximately slower per decode.

+Performance-sensitive applications should expect the decoder to be re-implemented in a compiled language.
+The HMM forward-backward, OSD enumeration, and GF(2^16) arithmetic all have straightforward vectorised and parallelised implementations.
+The algorithms and data structures in this codebase transfer directly.

 ## Layout

 ```